 The living room is one space where proper home staging will pay off.
 This may be the most important room of all, because of all the family activities that take place here.

 Your goal is to present an inviting lifestyle, by showing buyers a room they can relax and entertain in.

 Highlight the most attractive features in your real estate photography.
 Shoot pictures of focal points like; a fireplace, French doors, crown molding, beautiful windows, a great view, wood beams, arches or high ceilings.

-Float furniture (away from the walls) and arrange into a cozy conversational area.
-This will make your living room appear more inviting, unlike the impersonal "waiting room" effect when furniture is pushed against the walls.
+Float furniture (away from the walls) and arrange into cozy conversational seating.
+This will make your living room appear larger and more inviting, instead of cold and impersonal like a doctor's waiting room where furniture is pushed against the walls.

-Anchor your seating zone with a large area rug, which will bring warmth, color and style to the space.
+Anchor your seating zone with a large area rug, which adds warmth, color and style to a space.